Calliandra calothyrsus: Precipitation

 Calliandra calothyrsus tolerates annual rainfalls of 700–4000 mm.
-It usually grows in wet tropical forests or in seasonally dry forests with a dry season of 4–7 months.
+It usually grows in wet tropical forests or in seasonally dry forests with a dry season of 4–6 months.
 Calliandra calothyrsus is not very drought tolerant and will die back under severe droughts.
-However it is recovering in most cases after the onset of the rainy season.
+However, it is recovering in most cases after the onset of the rainy season.
 Calliandra calothyrsus is semi-deciduous in regions with long dry seasons whereas it is evergreen in humid climates.

 Soil

-Calliandra calothyrsus is adapted to different types of soils.
+Calliandra calothyrsus is adapted to different types of soils and more tolerant to depleted, low-phosphorus, acidic soils than other fast-growing fodder tree legumes.
 The best growing conditions are on light textured, slightly acidic soils but it is also well adapted to acidic soils with poor soil fertility and is able to grow on infertile and compacted soils.

 Production

-Seed production
+Seed production and pre-treatment

 The seed production is during the dry season from June to September.
-After collecting, drying and storing of the seeds they can germinate without treatment, but a quicker germination is achieved by soaking the seeds in cold water for 48 hours.
-The seeds could be stored for 1–2 years, but since Calliandra calothyrsus sets fruits continuously there is no need to store.
+After collecting, drying and storing of the seeds they can germinate without a time-limited dormancy period,.
+However, the seed requires scarification pre-treatment (so water can enter in time).
+Mechanical (physical) scarification works and some recommend soaking in 48 hours (without supporting data).
+Mature, dry calliandra seeds do not usually take up water in a few days, without real pretreatment, and seeds that do can rot fast in water if not picked up daily.
+Scratching calliandra seeds in a single layer against a rough cement floor gave much faster germination than no-treatment control, and soaking in shallow unheated water for not more than 24 h after mechanical scarification improved germination further (36% germination after 14 days in control vs. 89% scratched then soaked.
+Further showed the seeds taking up water can start to ferment 8–24 hours after water uptake, and it can take 3 weeks for half of Calliandra to take up water without another pretreatment than can cool water soaking.
+The seeds could be stored at least for 1–2 years - if dry and mature and effectively pretreated before seeding, but since Calliandra calothyrsus sets fruits continuously some places there is less need to store.